adamfowleruk/mljs/planning.md

   - create-mldbtest
   - delete-mldbtest
   - upgraderoxy
- - Minor fixes
-  - Remove debug logging for every value in charts
-  - Ensure charts are efficient when rendering facet and in doc values, and triples
  - IN PROGRESS Docs: Document all core concepts currently part of MLJS
   - IN PROGRESS searchcontext object
  - DONE Samples: Sample triples, linked content, working sparql query builder